Closing the gender pay gap

 Our pay gap data

-Key actions to improve difference in pay
+Key actions underway to improve differences in pay

 This data represents permanent employees of ANZ Bank New Zealand Limited, excluding the New Zealand CEO.
 Percentages are based on full-time equivalent average Total Pay (salary and superannuation, where it forms part of a fixed remuneration package, plus variable pay).
-Values (unaudited) are provided by ANZ New Zealand on a voluntary basis and are as at 30 September of the relevant year.
+Values are unaudited, provided voluntarily by ANZ New Zealand, and reflect the position as at 30 September of each year.
 The average gender pay gap is calculated by dividing the average remuneration for women by the average remuneration for men.

 The median gender pay gap is calculated by dividing the mid-point remuneration for women by the mid-point remuneration for men.

 Gender data in this report is reported using binary female and male categories.
-ANZ New Zealand recognises and respects diverse gender identities and is committed to providing a safe, respectful and inclusive workplace for our non-binary and gender diverse employees.
+ANZ New Zealand recognises and respects diverse gender identities and is committed to providing a safe, respectful and inclusive workplace for our non-binary and gender-diverse employees.

 Contact the ANZ Equity, Diversity and Inclusion team